 DeFi Guide: The Financial System Without Banks

-DeFi stands for "Decentralized Finance" and is one of the most exciting areas in the crypto world.
-Imagine being able to use all the financial services you know from a bank – but without the bank itself.
+DeFi stands for "Decentralized Finance" and is one of the most innovative areas in the crypto world.
+Imagine being able to use all the financial services of a bankβ€”but without the bank itself.
 That's DeFi.

 What is DeFi?
-A Simple Analogy
+The Vending Machine Analogy

-What can I do with DeFi?
+What Can I Do With DeFi?

 Swapping